ChrisPritchard/2d-games-with-unity-in-fsharp/README.md

 Further Notes:

 - If you want the 'I update scripts and they get auto-rebuilt by Unity' experience you could always `dotnet watch build` on the separate project, which would have the same effect.
+I did this during development and its very seamless.

 - C# scripts by default are compiled into a single 'Assembly-CSharp.dll' that is located under the project Library folder.
 Referencing that dll allows the F# scripts to call any C# scripts you might have added.

 - I need to figure out a nice way to reference the core Unity dlls rather than referencing the install directory (which is version and os and...me...specific).
 Its only needed for the build, but its still annoying.
 Maybe a lib folder?

-## Book Link
+## Book Links

 I bought it via Amazon: [Amazon Link](https://www.amazon.com/Developing-Games-Unity-Independent-Programming/dp/1484237714/ref=sr_1_1).